10 Meals Easy to Cook in a Hostel

 – Toast it all together until the bread is golden brown

-Ingredients: sliced bread, cheese, bacon, butter, and a optional tomato.
+Ingredients: sliced bread, cheese, bacon, butter, and an optional tomato.

 The best way to make friends in a hostel…

-– Use the instant pancake mix and follow instructions on package
+– Use the instant pancake mix and follow instructions on the package

 – Add milk or water